itaybaror/BasketballGL/README.md

-# Computer Graphics - Exercise 5 - WebGL Basketball Court
+# Computer Graphics - WebGL Basketball Court

 ## Getting Started
 1. Clone this repository to your local machine